Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_GetAndListOperations.md

 // Make sure there is at least one operation, so we are going to build a custom model.
 Uri blobContainerUri = new Uri("<blobContainerUri>");
-BuildModelOperation operation = await client.BuildDocumentModelAsync(WaitUntil.Completed, blobContainerUri, DocumentBuildMode.Template);
+BuildDocumentModelOperation operation = await client.BuildDocumentModelAsync(WaitUntil.Completed, blobContainerUri, DocumentBuildMode.Template);

 // List the first ten or fewer operations that have been executed in the last 24h.
 AsyncPageable<OperationSummary> operationSummaries = client.GetOperationsAsync();